murrayju/almond/README.md

 [RequireJS](http://requirejs.org).
 It is a smaller "shim" loader, providing the minimal AMD API footprint that includes [loader plugin](http://requirejs.org/docs/plugins.html) support.

+This fork adds support for loading external module dependencies.
+It will use requirejs if it is loaded, or check the window object for a property with a matching name.

 ## Why

 Some developers like to use the AMD API to code modular JavaScript, but after doing an optimized build,